franBec/pollitoDev/content/en/blog/2023-07-19-what-separates-me-from-the-rest-of-my-colleagues.md

 - I was an offbrand devops guy discussing how we could improve the code to release path
 - I was a database admin, making sure about data consistency

-Sadly, all those skills are not really translatable to the Pichincha Bank architecture.
+Sadly, the phrase "jack of all trades, master of none" is true, and all those skills are not really translatable to the Pichincha Bank architecture.
 But I hope the opporunity arises.

 5. Willingness and determination